Stefyfresh/UNANIMATED/README.md

 # UNANIMATED

+**NOTE: THIS IS CURRENTLY AN ALPHA WORK IN PROGRESS- if you would like to try it, please DM me on Discord! (my username is Stefyfresh)**

 A custom animation system mod for the hit rhythm game UNBEATABLE!

 This mod makes charting for Arcade Mode much more visually interesting than the base game.